 Played For Laughs:

-Alice's new friends have to constantly remind her to cover up, and are constantly hiding her, explaining her away, asking people to ignore her, etc.
+Alice's new friends constantly have to remind her to cover up, and are constantly hiding her, explaining her away, asking people to ignore her, et cetera.

 Alice is rendered thusly innocent via a blow to the head or other such plot hook, and her friends must protect her from humiliating herself.

 Bob goes to great lengths to keep Alice from learning about the nudity taboo.

 Alice isn't really innocent, instead she is being forced to act this way from a curse, hypnosis, blackmail, et cetera.